digital-competence/DigiComp.FlowObjectResolving/README.md

-The name is build in the scheme: `{packageKey}{namespace}{name}` - if you need to have different namespaces for different packages, you should implement your conditions, or even use configuration in `getManagedNamespace` - you'll get the packageKey as argument, as shown above.
+The name is build in the scheme: `{packageKey}{namespace}{name}` - if you need to have different namespaces for different packages, you should implement your conditions, or even use configuration in `getManagedNamespace` - you'll get the packageKey as argument (even if not shown above).

 Classes which do not follow the default pattern can still be used, and will be listed, with the FQCN.